huggingface/blog/informer.md

 ### ProbSparse Attention

 The main idea of ProbSparse is that the canonical self-attention scores form a long-tail distribution, where the "active" queries lie in the "head" scores and "lazy" queries lie in the "tail" area.
-By "active" query we mean a query $q_i$ such that the dot-product $<q_i,k_i>$ **contributes** to the major attention, whereas a "lazy" query forms a dot-product which generates  **trivial** attention.
+By "active" query we mean a query $q_i$ such that the dot-product $\langle q_i,k_i \rangle$ **contributes** to the major attention, whereas a "lazy" query forms a dot-product which generates  **trivial** attention.
 Here, $q_i$ and $k_i$ are the $i$-th rows in $Q$ and $K$ attention matrices respectively.

 ![informer_full_vs_sparse_attention](images/informer_full_vs_sparse_attention.png)
 vanilla self attention vs ProbSparse attention (todo source + caption)